WetSuiteLeiden/example-notebooks/README.md

-Some little projects that are not centrally important, or examples of methods, but which you may nonetheless find interesting, such as inspecting documents structure in more detail, or finding legal references in documents.
+Some little projects that are not centrally important, or examples of methods, but which you may nonetheless find interesting, such as
+- inspecting documents structure in more detail
+- how do I split up existing documents into parts
+- how do I find legal references in documents

 ## License